aws-samples/amazon-cognito-passwordless-auth/README.md

 ## Installation

-We've wrapped the sample code in a NPM package for convenient installation and use:
+We've wrapped the sample code in an NPM package for convenient installation and use:

 ```shell
 npm install amazon-cognito-passwordless-auth
 ```

+The installation contains both the AWS CDK code as well as the front-end code to go with it.

 ## Getting Started

+### Self-paced workshop

 Follow the **self-paced workshop** (duration: 60 minutes) to understand how to use this solution to implement sign-in with FIDO2 (WebAuthn) and Magic Links.
 The workshop will walk you through all the steps to set up and use this solution: [Implement Passwordless authentication with Amazon Cognito and WebAuthn](https://catalog.workshops.aws/cognito-webauthn-passwordless/en-US)

+### End-to-end example

 Alternatively, you can deploy the [end-to-end example](./end-to-end-example/) into your own AWS account.
 You can run the accompanying front end locally, and sign-in with magic links and FIDO2 (WebAuthn), and try SMS OTP Step Up authentication.